RiteshVan/productivity-app/diary.md

 Added code to create servers in Flask, need to add security features for login page and core code will be completed and ready for Kotlin implementation.

 5/2/25 - 10/2/25:
-Updated Kotlin code to work with new backend
+Updated Kotlin code to work with new backend (login register features)

 12/2/2025:
 Strengthened security and protected against potential brute force attacks by updating flask code for login/register backend

+15/2/2025:
+Updated tasks code to work with new tasks backend.

+16/2/25:
+Used google offered tool to come up with ideas to make backend look more appealing.